gainwell-ohio/spbm/docs/UPDL_Criteria/Opthalmic_Agents/antihistamines_and_mast.md

 **PRIOR AUTHORIZATION CRITERIA:**

-1\.
-Is there any reason the patient cannot be changed to a medication not requiring prior approval?
+1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?

     Acceptable reasons include:

     - Allergy to medications not requiring prior approval

     - Contraindications to or drug interaction with medications not requiring prior approval

-- History of unacceptable/toxic side effects to medications not requiring prior approval 2.
-Patient must have a therapeutic failure to at least 14 days of one of the preferred agents.
+    - History of unacceptable/toxic side effects to medications not requiring prior approval

+2. Patient must have a therapeutic failure to at least **14 days** of **one** of the preferred agents.